xFrednet/3D-Packman/a04_3d-terrain/.docs/gallery.md

 # Gallery
 Visual programming is fairly enjoyable due to some intermediate results and maybe some funny glitches.
 These usually don't make it into the final game.
-I've taken screenshots of my favorite or most confusing things I've seen during this development.
+I've taken screenshots of my favorite or most confusing things I've seen during development.
 This gallery should give you a small insight into the development.
 Please enjoy!

 ## The first terrain
 This is the first terrain that was completely rendered using shaders.
 I used the height map as a texture.
 This results in an interesting depth effect.
 There is no other lighting in this scene